RyoShibata102/Udacity_Data_Analyst/README.md

 The project shows the different way to gather data via api and gathering data manually/programmatically.
 It shows aswell how the asses different dataformats like csv, tsv and JSON.
 After cleaning the data there is a short analysis of the data, investigating which dog breeds are popular, which tweets get the most attention.

 ## Project 5
 Renting Bike Exploration - Fordgobike and Divvy Trip Systems.
-Readme in the Project folder
+Readme in the Project folder (The csv are zipped; for further investigation, you have to unpack the data first!)